-- Seeks the broadest authority for our citizens and the City Council to make decisions locally. - Believes it has broad authority to raise revenue unless specifically prohibited by the State. - Believes Seeks options in both raising revenue and in approaches to providing services it must to promote equity and minimize reliance on State shared revenue so all of our citizens and the City Council can determine for themselves the best way to meet community their needs. - Seeks new efficiencies and partnerships that can promote enhance equity in service delivery and reduce costs. - Expects the State and Federal governments to fund the services they mandate the City provide. - Seeks opportunities to improve the community by helping other area local governments achieve success.
+- Seeks the broadest authority for our citizens and the City Council to make decisions locally. - Believes it has broad authority to raise revenue unless specifically prohibited by the State. - Believes Seeks options in both raising revenue and in approaches to providing services it must to promote equity and minimize reliance on State shared revenue so all of our citizens and the City Council can determine for themselves the best way to meet community their needs. - Seeks new efficiencies and partnerships that can promote enhance equity in service delivery and reduce costs. - Expects the State and Federal governments to fund the services they mandate the City provide. - Seeks opportunities to improve the community by helping the Puyallup Tribe, Pierce County, the Port of Tacoma, Metro Parks Tacoma, the Tacoma School District and other area local governments achieve success.